chessisfun/chess-files/README.md

 # chess-files
 Here are some chess files that I have created and want to share.
+Feel free to use these files for any purpose, just don't claim ownership.

+**About me**: I have played and taught chess for many years.
+I am rated USCF 20xx and Lichess Classical 22xx.
+In teaching chess I have worked with both adults and children in both group and individual settings.
+I have worked extensively with beginners and lower rated players.

-The **pdf** files are like traditional books and are best for reading directly.
+**About the materials**: The **pdf** files are like traditional books and are best for reading directly.
 These are probably the ones you want if you aren't sure.
 The **pgn** files aren't meant to be read, but can be loaded in a chess program like SCID or a Lichess study.

-Feel free to use these files for any purpose, just don't claim ownership.

-Description of materials:
+**Description of individual materials**:

     1. How to Play Chess (How-to-Play-Chess.pdf, How-to-Play-Chess-Exercises-Only.pdf)
         This is a book with explanations of the rules of chess and many supporting exercises.
 It will